-Confirming our plant population is an important step in achieving optimal yields.
-By taking stand counts we can evaluate our emergence, make future adjustments for spacing, seed depth, planter settings and adapt to planting conditions.
-The agronomists at Norder Supply work with you to evaluate these stand counts, and make adjustments to maximize net return per acre.
+Confirming your plant population is an important step in achieving optimal yields.
+When taking stand counts we evaluate emergence, spacing, and seed depth.
+Stand counts should be taken shortly after plant emergence, and replant decisions should be made quickly when necessary.
+The agronomists at Norder Supply work with you to evaluate stand counts, and make adjustments to maximize net return per acre.

 Details about the planting conditions, planter performance, and required planter maintenance can be gleaned from a few measurements and counts once corn emerges.
 The plant population is important, but so is the uniformity of emergence and a consistent spacing between plants.
 Problems with plant spacing are often the result of improper planter speed.
 Higher speeds can cause row units to bounce, and seeds do not drop evenly down the seed tube.
 If spacing is off, also inspect the ends of the seed tubes for cracks or burrs of plastic that may be catching the seeds.

 Uneven plant emergence is often the result of variable planting depth.
 Inconsistent seed depth could be the result of too little or too much down pressure, a worn out seed firmer, or poor seed bed prep from working the ground ahead of planting.
 Notes taken during planting about down pressure settings combined with in field observations can improve future planting.
 A few adjustments can be made in the future, but from season to season, planting conditions are rarely the same.